platformatic/platformatic/docs/reference/client/introduction.md

 ## Usage with Platformatic Service or Platformatic DB

-If you run the generator in in a Platformatic application, and it will automatically extend it to load your client by editing the configuration file and adding a `clients` section.
+If you run the generator in a Platformatic application, and it will automatically extend it to load your client by editing the configuration file and adding a `clients` section.
 Then, in any part of your Platformatic application you can use the client.